dzekelid/individual/_listings/dezrez/apiprogressionmilestonesreset-put-openapi.md

 x-collection-name: Dezrez
 x-complete: 0
 info:
-  title: Dezrez Get the details of an individual application referencing result
+  title: Dezrez Add a note to an individual progression milestone
   version: 1.0.0
-  description: Get the details of an individual application referencing result.
+  description: Add a note to an individual progression milestone.
 host: api.dezrez.com
 basePath: /
 schemes: